The Great Transformation (book)

 A distinguishing characteristic of the "Market Society" is that humanity's economic mentalities have been changed.
 Prior to this, people based their economies on reciprocity and redistribution across personal and communal relationships.
 As a consequence of industrialization and increasing state influence, competitive markets were created that undermined these previous social tendencies, replacing them with formal institutions that aimed to promote a self-regulating market economy.
 The expansion of capitalist institutions with an economically liberal mindset not only changed laws but also fundamentally altered humankind's economic relations; prior to this, markets played a very minor role in human affairs and were not even capable of setting prices because of their diminutive size.
 It was only after industrialization and the onset of greater state control over newly created market institutions that the myth of human nature's propensity toward rational free trade became widespread.
-However, Polanyi asserts instead that "man's economy, as a rule, is submerged in his social relationships," and he therefore proposes an alternative ethnographic economic approach called "substantivism", in opposition to "formalism", both terms coined by Polanyi.
+However, Polanyi asserts instead that "man's economy, as a rule, is submerged in his social relationships," and he therefore proposes an alternative ethnographic economic approach called "substantivism", in opposition to "formalism", both terms coined by Polanyi in future work.

-On a broader theoretical level, the Great Transformation argues that markets cannot solely be understood through economic theory.
+On a broader theoretical level, The Great Transformation argues that markets cannot solely be understood through economic theory.
 Rather, markets are embedded in social and political logics, which makes it necessary for economic analysts to take into account politics when trying to understand the economy.
-For this reason, the Great Transformation is a key work in the fields of political economy and international political economy.
+For this reason, The Great Transformation is a key work in the fields of political economy and international political economy.